awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 To grant privileges on Oracle databases on Amazon RDS, use the stored procedure `rdsadmin.rdsadmin_util.grant_sys_object`\.
 For more information, see [Granting SELECT or EXECUTE privileges to SYS Objects](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.CommonDBATasks.html#Appendix.Oracle.CommonDBATasks.TransferPrivileges)\.

+In Oracle 12c granting permissions were modified for security purposes.
+As a result, GRANT SELECT for some objects does not work.
+If you encounter an ORA-01031: 'insufficient privileges' error while running any of the GRANT statements below, try GRANT READ instead.

 Grant the following to the AWS DMS user account used to access the source Oracle endpoint\.
 +  `GRANT SELECT ANY TABLE to <dms_user>;`
 +  `GRANT SELECT on ALL_VIEWS to <dms_user>;`